ArkOne-Softwares/timesheet-quick-entry/README.md

 # 🚀 Arkone Projects - Mobile-First Project Management

+## Work in Progress (WIP) Status

+This repository is currently a work in progress.

+Please note:

+*   The code may be incomplete or unstable.
+*   Documentation is still being written.
+*   Features are subject to change.
+*   Feedback and contributions are welcome.

+---

 A mobile-first React + ERPNext project management tool with Kanban boards, task management, and timesheet tracking.

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)